OPENDAP/hyrax-docker/README.md

 **NOTE:** _The environment variables are set to the left of the image name.
 The commandline switches occur AFTER the image name._

 ### besd
-Manifests just the BES service part of the Hyrax server.
+This CentOS-7 based image contains just the BES component of the Hyrax server.
 #### build arguments (_none_)
 #### Environment Variables and Commandline arguments
 * **SERVER_HELP_EMAIL (`-e`)** - The email address of the support person for the service.
 This will be returned in error and help pages.